J-Lobster/aws-bootcamp-cruddur-2023/journal/week0.md

     - 42Crunch.vscode-openapi
 ```

 #### I would suggest testing this out by opening a new window to gitpod, re-entering your workspace and watch the test fly by so quickly on the terminal tab underneath that you won't know what happened (its just the yaml file doing its thing ;D).
-To test out if it worked, just type in "aws" on the terminal and this should appear:
+To test out if it worked, just type in "aws" on the terminal then hit "enter".
+When you do it will take you to the aws cli auto prompt.
+This feature will allow you to auto complete specific commands you type in.
+Do not enter anything and hit "enter" again.
+This should appear:

 ```
 usage: aws [options] <command> <subcommand> [<subcommand> ...] [parameters]